 - To promote and encourage safe, legal and responsible fireworks use.

 - To provide the UK public with extensive guides on every aspect of fireworks that are relevant to consumers.

 - To provide a pro-fireworks message and reassure the public that fireworks are fully legal to purchase and let off all year round.

-- To offer our content free of charge and without the need for registration, with minimal distraction from adverts.
+- To offer my content free of charge and without the need for registration, with minimal distraction from adverts.

 I started UKFR to share a passion I had for fireworks, that great UK tradition of letting our hair down and celebrating family events in our own back gardens with things that glitter, sparkle, fizz and bang.
 Whether you get a thrill from firing pyro or from watching it, fireworks are such a wonderful way to celebrate any event.
 And away from the back garden, so many communities benefit from both the spectacle and sense of connection that a fireworks display and bonfire can bring.

 When used safely and responsibly, fireworks pose no greater danger than any other form of family entertainment.
 With UKFR, I want to share advice and tips on using consumer fireworks so that other members of the public can enjoy pyro in the same way that I have, with minimal risk and maximum enjoyment.